 Extremely low-income households typically comprise persons with special housing needs, including, but not limited to persons experiencing homelessness or near homelessness, persons with substance abuse problems, and farmworkers.
-The Zoning Ordinance permits small single room occupancy buildings (those containing six or fewer units) by right in the R-2, R-3, and C-4 zones.
+The Zoning Ordinance permits units in SRO buildings to range in size from 150 to 400 square feet, including a closet and exterior security lighting.
+Bathroom, kitchen, and clothes cleaning facilities can be provided within each unit or as common areas.
+These standards enable units within an SRO building to be rented at much lower rates that can be affordable to extremely low-income households.
+It should be noted that SRO units are distinct from residential care facilities; e.g., SRO buildings are not state-licensed and do not provide care services such as health care, assistance with personal care activities, or meals.
+The Zoning Ordinance permits small SRO buildings (those containing six or fewer units) by right in the R-2, R-3, and C-4 zones.
 Larger SRO buildings with seven or more units are permitted with a conditional use permit in the R-2, R-3, and C-4 zones.
+Through the implementation of Program 20, the County will streamline the process so that all SRO projects (regardless of size) a permitted through an administrative (non-discretionary) approval process, subject only to a Site Plan Review requirement.